Punchbowl News: History and activitiesPunchbowl News was founded by three journalist-authors departing Politico: Jake Sherman and Anna Palmer (co-authors of Politico Playbook and the best-seller The Hill to Die On: The Battle for Congress and the Future of Trump’s America), and co-founder John Bresnahan, a then-recent Capitol Hill reporter for Politico, along with Rachel Schindler, formerly with Facebook's news team.

-Initial funding, organized by the media banker Aryeh Bourkoff, of Kindred Media, was US$1million, which was small startup funding compared to the semi-rivals Politico and Axios.
+Initial funding, organized by the media banker Aryeh Bourkoff of Kindred Media, was US $1 million, which was relatively minor startup funding compared to the semi-rivals Politico and Axios.
 However, Sherman reported that they initially garnered far more subscribers than expected.

-Staff and leadership

 Initial staffing involved only the four co-founders, with Palmer as CEO and Schindler running operations — but Sherman indicated in January that they planned to expand and diversify the team.

-Events

-Within 72 hours of the first publication of Punchbowl News on January 6, 2021, the Capitol was stormed and occupied by protestors in a violent insurrection.
+Within 72 hours of the first publication of Punchbowl News on January 6, 2021, the Capitol was stormed and occupied by protestors in a violent riot.
 Sherman and Bresnahan were present behind a door on which protesters were banging.

-Controversy

 In February 2021, Punchbowl News was sued by Punchbowl, Inc., a Massachusetts greeting card company, for trademark infringement—claiming that the Punchbowl News company name, logo and trademark color unfairly resembled theirs.
 The suit was dismissed in Virginia for improper venue.
 Punchbowl, Inc., re-filed in California.
 Punchbowl News won on summary judgement and the case was dismissed.
 Punchbowl Inc. filed an appeal to the Ninth Circuit, and Punchbowl News won again.

 In January 2023, Voice of America reported that Punchbowl News received sponsorship funding from Alibaba Group.